Jean-Guihen Queyras

 Cello

-Curiosity, diversity and a firm focus on the music itself characterize the artistic work of Jean-Guihen Queyras.
+Curiosity, diversity and a firm focus on the music itself characterise the artistic work of Jean-Guihen Queyras.
 Whether on stage or on record, one experiences an artist dedicated completely and passionately to the music, whose humble and quite unpretentious treatment of the score reflects its clear, undistorted essence.
-The inner motivations of composer, performer and audience must all be in tune with one another in order to bring about an outstanding concert experience: Jean-Guihen Queyras learnt this interpretative approach from Pierre Boulez, with whom he established a long artistic partnership.
-This philosophy, alongside a flawless technique and a clear, engaging tone, also shapes Jean-Guihen Queyras’ approach to every performance and his absolute commitment to the music itself.
+The inner motivations of composer, performer and audience must all be in tune with one another in order to bring about an outstanding concert experience.

 Read more